vijaypatha/BankChurners/README.md

 - Personalize communications based on cohort insights and churn risk predictions.

 ## Sections
+---

 ### 01_data_preparation_and_eda.ipynb

-This notebook will handle data loading, cleaning, and initial exploratory data analysis.
+This notebook will handle data loading, cleaning, initial exploratory data analysis, and transformations.

-It can be imported and used by subsequent notebooks as needed.
+The prepared data can be imported and used by subsequent notebooks for clustering and modeling.

 ### 02_cohort_identification_and_churn_prediction.ipynb